zfit/phasespace/README.rst

 Why?
 ----
 Lately, data analysis in High Energy Physics (HEP), traditionally performed within the `ROOT`_ ecosystem, has been moving more and more towards Python.
 The possibility of carrying out purely Python-based analyses has become real thanks to the development of many open source Python packages, which have allowed to replace most ROOT functionality with Python-based packages.

 One of the aspects where this is still not possible is in the random generation of `n`-body phase space events, which are widely used in the field, for example to study kinematics of the particle decays of interest, or to perform importance sampling in the case of complex amplitude models.
 This has been traditionally done with the `TGenPhaseSpace`_ class, which is based of the GENBOD function of the CERNLIB FORTRAN libraries and which requires a full working ROOT installation.

-This package aims to address this issue by providing a TensorFlow-based implementation of such function to generate `n`-body decays without requiring a ROOT installation.
+This package aims to address this issue by providing a TensorFlow-based implementation of such a function to generate `n`-body decays without requiring a ROOT installation.
 Additionally, an oft-needed functionality to generate complex decay chains, not included in ``TGenPhaseSpace``, is also offered, leaving room for decaying resonances (which don't have a fixed mass, but can be seen as a broad peak).

 .. _ROOT: https://root.cern.ch
 .. _TGenPhaseSpace: https://root.cern.ch/doc/master/classTGenPhaseSpace.html